Fellowship Programs

 In collaboration with CHLA, Keck Hospital of USC offers a distinctive, one-year ACGME-accredited Sleep Medicine Fellowship.
 Our program encompasses the full breadth of training in both adult and pediatric sleep medicine.

 The Rheumatology Fellowship curriculum is continually updated to reflect new insights into pathogenesis and treatment of rheumatic diseases.
-To offer our trainees a broad and diverse experience, our training programs utilize LAC+USC Medical Center, Keck Hospital and Rancho Los Amigos Rehabilitation Center.
+To offer our trainees a broad and diverse experience, our training programs utilize Los Angeles General Medical Center, Keck Hospital and Rancho Los Amigos Rehabilitation Center.
 Children’s Hospital of Los Angeles (CHLA), a USC-affiliated institution, serves as an additional resource for exposure to pediatric rheumatology.